Causes of Anxiety Attacks

 In addition to addressing all the factors I listed above to alleviate my anxiety attacks, I also incorporate a variety of other techniques in my holistic treatment approach:

 Understanding why something is happening makes it a lot easier to get through.
 Part of the overwhelming fear that accompanies anxiety attacks, are the questions: "what the hell is happening to me" "am I going crazy" or "is this ever going to go away."
 I found that understanding what was happening to me and knowing what it was and that it would pass was immensely helpful for coping.

-Many people find that certain herbal combinations are another effective holistic treatment for anxiety.
+Many people attempt to use herbs in their holistic treatment for anxiety.
 Valerian Root, Bach Flower Remedies, Kava Kava, Chamomile and Passion Flower are some of the most popular.

-Herbs are preferred over drugs because they are more natural to the body , however, natural does not always mean harmless.
+Herbs that manipulate neurotransmitters in the brain should be avoided.
+The brain responds to herbs in the same manner that it responds to pharmaceuticals, it downregulates responsiveness to or production of the targeted neurotransmitters, thus perpetuating the problem.
 Some herbs can actually be addictive, just like prescription drugs.
-For example, in my own life, when I tried Valerian root, it worked pretty good at first, but then I developed tolerance very quickly and I needed a higher dosage.
+For example, in my own life, when I tried Valerian root, it worked pretty well at first, but then I developed tolerance very quickly and I needed a higher dosage.
 After increasing the dosage, I then needed to increase the dosage again and again.
-I soon realized I was developing tolerance and that it was affecting me in the same manner as the prescription drugs I had been addicted to, and I immediately discontinued use.
+I soon realized I was developing tolerance and that it was affecting me in the same manner as the prescription benzodiazepine drugs I had been addicted to, and I immediately discontinued use.